Shahswar-code/Shahswar-code/README.md

 ### 💠 Finvora

-**An installment-management business application**, built from the ground up in C# / WinForms.
+**An installment-management business application**, built from the ground up in C# using Both WPF & WinForms.

 - Full dashboard, customer management, settings, and notifications system
 - SQL Server LocalDB backend with parameterized queries (actively being security-hardened)